-- Global, geographically diversified portfolio of 35 high-quality PPP/PFI infrastructure assets with strong yield characteristics, contracted government-backed revenue streams, inflation-linked returns and long-term contracts - 84% of the assets by value are operational assets with a focus on social infrastructure and availability-based roads infrastructure - 39% of the assets by value are located in the UK, 29% in Canada, 16% in Australia, 4% in the United States and 12% in Continental Europe - 45% of assets by value are availability-based roads and the remainder social infrastructure assets - Stable cash flows with inflation protection characteristics - Potential value upside from active management of the portfolio - Minimum 5.76 pence per annum dividend expected5 from 2015 onwards - 7%-8% target IRR - Internally managed fund with an experienced PPP/PFI in-house management team - Strong governance model and alignment of interests between the management team and shareholders.
-The management team is remunerated by long-term and short-term incentive plans that prioritise total shareholder returns, and is not compensated by assets under management. - The ordinary shares are eligible for inclusion in PEPs and ISAs (subject to applicable subscription limits), provided that they have been acquired by purchase in the market.
-The ordinary shares are also permissible assets for SIPPs. - 5 These are targets only and not profit forecasts.
+- Global, geographically diversified portfolio of 35 high quality PPP/PFI infrastructure assets with strong yield characteristics, contracted Government-backed revenue streams, inflation linked returns and long-term contracts. - 84% of the assets by value are operational assets with a focus on social infrastructure and availability-based roads infrastructure. - 39% of the assets by value are located in the UK, 29% in Canada, 16% in Australia, 4% in the United States and 12% in Continental Europe. - 45% of assets by value are availability-based roads and the remainder social infrastructure assets. - Stable cash flows with inflation protection characteristics. - Potential value upside from active management of the portfolio. - Minimum 5.76 pence per annum dividend expected from 2015 onwards. - 7%-8% target IRR. - Internally managed fund with an experienced PPP/PFI in-house management team. - Strong governance model and alignment of interests between the Management team and shareholders.
+Management team are remunerated by long and short-term incentive plans that prioritise total shareholder returns, and are not compensated by assets under management. - The Ordinary Shares are eligible for inclusion in PEPs and ISAs (subject to applicable subscription limits) provided that they have been acquired by purchase in the market.
+The Ordinary Shares are also permissible assets for SIPPS.

+&lt;sup>4 These are targets only and not profit forecasts.
 There can be no assurance that these targets will be met.